 2. Restart your computer and press “F2” or “ESC” key to enter BIOS.

-Potential problems with bootable clone Windows 10/11 hard drive
+Potential problems for bootable clone Windows 10 or 11 hard drive

 If you do an in-depth search about how to make bootable clone Windows 10 online, you may find there are many examples of cloned disk won't boot.
 So, you may have some concerns and want to know how to make SSD bootable after clone in Windows 10.
 Here, I’ll show you the clear answer.

 • The target disk has different partition style of original hard drive.
 In general, many disk cloning software only allows you to clone disk with the same partition style.
 If not, the process will fail.